Gituser-3434/OntologicalArgument-ModalLogic/README.md

 # OntologicalArgument-ModalLogic
-Repository including Isabelle files and data regarding research on Modal Logic and the Godel Ontological Argument.
+Repository including Isabelle files and data regarding research on General Higher-Order Modal Logic, and the Godel Ontological Argument.